Statistical hypothesis test: Modern origins and early controversy

 Neyman & Pearson considered a different problem to Fisher (which they called "hypothesis testing").
 They initially considered two simple hypotheses (both with frequency distributions).
 They calculated two probabilities and typically selected the hypothesis associated with the higher probability (the hypothesis more likely to have generated the sample).
 Their method always selected a hypothesis.
 It also allowed the calculation of both types of error probabilities.

 Fisher and Neyman/Pearson clashed bitterly.
 Neyman/Pearson considered their formulation to be an improved generalization of significance testing (the defining paper was abstract; Mathematicians have generalized and refined the theory for decades).
 Fisher thought that it was not applicable to scientific research because often, during the course of the experiment, it is discovered that the initial assumptions about the null hypothesis are questionable due to unexpected sources of error.
 He believed that the use of rigid reject/accept decisions based on models formulated before data is collected was incompatible with this common scenario faced by scientists and attempts to apply this method to scientific research would lead to mass confusion.

 The dispute between Fisher and Neyman–Pearson was waged on philosophical grounds, characterized by a philosopher as a dispute over the proper role of models in statistical inference.

-Events intervened: Neyman accepted a position in the University of California, Berkeley in 1938, breaking his partnership with Pearson and separating disputants (who had occupied the same building) by much of the planetary diameter.
+Events intervened: Neyman accepted a position in the University of California, Berkeley in 1938, breaking his partnership with Pearson and separating the disputants (who had occupied the same building).
 World War II provided an intermission in the debate.
 The dispute between Fisher and Neyman terminated (unresolved after 27 years) with Fisher's death in 1962.
 Neyman wrote a well-regarded eulogy.
 Some of Neyman's later publications reported p-values and significance levels.

+Null hypothesis significance testing (NHST)

+The modern version of hypothesis testing is generally called the null hypothesis significance testing (NHST) and is a hybrid of the Fisher approach with the Neyman-Pearson approach.
+In 2000, Raymond S. Nickerson wrote an article stating that NHST was (at the time) "arguably the most widely used method of analysis of data collected in psychological experiments and has been so for about 70 years" and that it was at the same time "very controversial".

-The modern version of hypothesis testing is a hybrid of the two approaches that resulted from confusion by writers of statistical textbooks (as predicted by Fisher) beginning in the 1940s (but signal detection, for example, still uses the Neyman/Pearson formulation).
+This fusion resulted from confusion by writers of statistical textbooks (as predicted by Fisher) beginning in the 1940s (but signal detection, for example, still uses the Neyman/Pearson formulation).
 Great conceptual differences and many caveats in addition to those mentioned above were ignored.
 Neyman and Pearson provided the stronger terminology, the more rigorous mathematics and the more consistent philosophy, but the subject taught today in introductory statistics has more similarities with Fisher's method than theirs.

 Sometime around 1940, authors of statistical text books began combining the two approaches by using the p-value in place of the test statistic (or data) to test against the Neyman–Pearson "significance level".